be-rock/blog/content/posts/kafka-protobuf-and-bufstream/index.md

 ./bufstream serve --config config/bufstream.yaml
 ```

 ...which now seems to tie it all together by ensuring that the consumer has a connection to the BSR and ensuring that the Consumer only sees records that comply with the registered schema.
-I verified that schema enforcment does seem to be happening here by reviewing the terminal output for the producer and consumer.
+I verified that schema enforcement does seem to be happening here by reviewing the terminal output for the producer and consumer.
 The Producer shows invalid records (e.g. does not conform to the schema):

 ```shell
 # sample invalid log message from the producer